OjasMor/Traffic_Light_Classifier/README.md

 ```

-### Testing as you Code
+### Testing as we Code

 All test code can be found in the file `test_functions.py`.
-One test function you'll find is: `test_one_hot(self, one_hot_function)` which takes in one argument, a one_hot_encode function, and tests its functionality.
-If your one_hot_label code does not work as expected, this test will print ot an error message that will tell you a bit about why your code failed.
+One test function we'll find is: `test_one_hot(self, one_hot_function)` which takes in one argument, a one_hot_encode function, and tests its functionality.
+If our one_hot_label code does not work as expected, this test will print ot an error message that will tell you a bit about why your code failed.
 Once your code works, this should print out TEST PASSED.

 ```python